thiet ke web chuan seo

 Although short-term rentals in apartment buildings are proliferating, many, if not the majority of these rentals, are in violation of their lease agreements.
 This is due to the fact that subletting on Airbnb is prohibited by most landlords and building owners.
 Nevertheless, residents still choose to rent out their units without their building’s permission, risking eviction and creating a number of serious legal problems.

 Moreover, without access to critical information, such as guest and hosting activities, building owners remain unaware of the great risks for financial liability and other legal repercussions if incidents were to take place while guests are present.
-Pillow Residential has the resources necessary to create full transparency and compliance within buildings, giving building owners peace of mind and a way to control short-term rentals that are likely taking place already.
+Pillow Residential has the resources necessary to create full transparency within buildings, giving building owners peace of mind and a way to control short-term rentals that are likely taking place already.

 Blake Hayunga is the COO of a large real estate investment company that launched Pillow Residential in a 316-unit apartment complex in Denver, Colorado.
 Blake was able to incorporate compliant short-term rentals into his building’s list of amenities to significantly increase new resident interest.
 Since the introduction of this amenity in Blake’s building, Blake has seen a 20% increase in applications and captures premium rents 4-7% greater than current market rents.

 There’s no doubt that short-term rentals are now one of the most practical and desirable apartment amenities sought out in the market.
 Airbnb for multifamily residential units is an amenity that offers a quick and easy way for residents to make extra cash from their unused living spaces.
 With their additional incomes, Airbnb hosts can subsidize their rent, travel the world, or use it however they please.
 In a recent article by Inman, Blake mentioned how he sees Pillow Residential as “a huge competitive advantage along with a way to organize something that’s happening already — while turning it into a revenue sharing opportunity” for him.